About me and links

 I found a very large rusty enamel sign in the back lane and used it as part of a roof on a little shed I built at the bottom of the garden and became known as the ‘Hideout’.
 It must have been about three feet by five feet .
 Andy and I were always playing practical jokes on each other.
 I owed him one and I thought up a very cunning plan.
 I dug a shallow hole in the garden and placed the sign over it.
 Then, from a fixing hole in the centre of the sign I led some fishing line directly upwards into the tree above.
 I finely balanced a bucket of water on a branch and attached the fishing line to it.
 Being summertime there was plenty of leaf cover to hide the bucket.
 I cut the grass and sprinkled cuttings all over the sign to hide it.
 Andy was due to come round and in the summer I was often in my little shed.
 I placed my bike on the path so he’d have to divert under the tree and cop for a proper dowsing.
 Unfortunately I hadn’t factored in the possibility of Mum coming to find me.
 I heard the scream and peeked out to see that this particular trap had worked a treat.
 Mum wasn’t the least bit amused and my trepidation at her reaction for once completely wiped out all of my much expected laughter.
 She got over it after a few days and used the story every time we bumped into people we usually chatted to.

-When the Second World War came in 1939 women were again needed to replace the men called up for service.
-She told me my Dad wasn’t too keen on the idea and ignored his call-up papers.
+Akin to the First World War when the Second World War came in 1939 women were again needed to replace the men called up for service.
+She told me my Dad wasn’t too keen when he received his call-up papers and ignored them.
 The result was two military policemen turning up and he was duly escorted away in a jeep to join up.
 He ended up as a supply lorry driver taking shells to Montgomery’s army in North Africa and then up into Italy.
-Mum joined London Transport as a conductress.
+Initially Mum took a job at the Metal Box Company in Edmonton.
+She told me she'd come hone with her hands bearing many cuts from the sharp thin steel.
+She moved on to join London Transport as a conductress.
 She told me that she did every bit of overtime offered as there wasn’t much else to do with Dad away.
 She saved her money and revealed to her Mother that she’d accrued £300 in cash and kept it in the house.
 That was about one third of the value of a small house in a London suburb then.
 Her Mother said she’d never come and see her again until she put that then huge sum in the bank which she did!

 Mum often mentioned working on ‘open staircase’ buses and ‘Scooters’, the former must have been the STL’s which stood for Short Type Lengthened which were introduced in 1932, ‘Scooters’ were single deck buses of similar age.